Prison (Property) Act 2013

 Government Spending

-The bill is not expected to significantly impact government spending.
-The cost of implementing and administering the new procedures is likely to be minimal.
+The bill is not expected to significantly increase or decrease government spending.
+The cost implications are likely to be minimal, potentially involving minor administrative adjustments to prison procedures.

 Groups Affected